ketpic/ketcindy/forMac/ReadmeMacE.txt

-Install of KeTCindy(Mac)       Modified : Oct.
-31th  2018
+Install of KeTCindy(Mac)       Modified : Nov.
+16th  2018

   Rem) If you have installed softwares,
                 * Execute only the following 4).